Orthogonal basis for functions over a slice of the Boolean hypercube: Young's orthogonal basis

 We call each of the terms $\chi_{A_1,B_1} \chi_{A_2,B_2}$ appearing in this expression a \emph{quadratic product}.
 We will construct a sign-flipping involution among the quadratic products, completing the proof.
 The involution is also allowed to have fixed points; in this case, the expectation of the corresponding quadratic product vanishes.

 Consider a quadratic product

 We can represent this quadratic product as a directed graph $G$ on the vertex set $A_1 \cup A_2 \cup B_1 \cup B_2$.
 For each factor $x_i - x_j$ in the quadratic product, we draw an edge from $i$ to $j$; all edges point in the direction of the larger vertex (the vertex having a larger index).
 We further annotate each edge with either $1$ or $2$, according to which of $\chi_{A_1,B_1},\chi_{A_2,B_2}$ it corresponds to.
 Every variable $x_i$ appears in at most two factors, and so the total degree of each vertex is at most $2$.
 Therefore the graph decomposes as an undirected graph into a disjoint union of paths and cycles.
 The annotations on the edges alternate on each connected component.
-Every directed graph in which edges point in the direction of the larger vertex, the total degree of each vertex is at most $2$, and the annotations on the edges alternate in each connected component, is the graph corresponding to some quadratic product $\chi_{A'_1,B'_1} \chi_{A'_2,B'_2}$.
-The value of $A'_1,B'_1,A'_2,B'_2$ can be read using the annotations on the edges.